PracticalKungFu/practicalkungfu.github.io/docs/posts/2023-11-13-nomad-consul-gluster.md

 # Nomad, Consul, Gluster...Oh My
+!!! note

+    There is a lot here.
+I've done my best to make things correct, but I'm also still learning how a lot of nomad, consul, etc... work and their best practices.
+It's entirely possible I missed something or could have done something better.

 The goal here is to setup a 5 node nomad cluster (3 servers and 5 clients), a 5 node consul cluster, and a storage backend using a 3 node gluster cluster (I love saying gluster cluster).
 Gluster is mounted to a VIP provided by keepalived.
 I've found this gives a decent amount or resiliancy.

 For the nodes in this cluster I use Debian 12, Armbian, or DietPi.
 Basically all Debian 12.